AndresParraSilva/NYC-Trip/README.md

 ## Day 7: 12/13 (Friday)

     Morning:
-    Visit the Top of the Rock Observatory for stunning views of NYC.     $44-$60
+    Visit the Top of the Rock Observatory for stunning views of NYC (10:10 AM).     $44-$60

     Afternoon:
     Shop at Macy’s or explore more holiday markets (Union Square or Columbus Circle).